ByteProject/Puny-BuildTools/README.md

 Note that two targets don't have their own script.
 The Atari 8-bit disk image is created every time when you build one of the other targets.
 That's because the Puny wrapper program creates the Atari 8-bit image itself.
 And the ZX Spectrum Next has native Z-machine support built-in, so you just put the z3 or z5 file on a SD card and you're able to play it, hence no script for the Next.

+## Going Z-machine v5 only as a design choice

+You might want to say now that targeting 25 systems is great, but what if I want to write a Z-machine version 5 game which, based on the [Z-machine specs](http://inform-fiction.org/zmachine/standards/z1point0/appd.html), would be an understandable design choice?
+Your story file may be much larger, you may include a ton of objects more in comparsion to z3, dictionary words are stored with a length of 9 characters, you may draw your own status line, absolutely everything is improved and less constrained with z5, giving you the freedom to fully focus on writing rather than counting bytes.
+The downside is that not every platform is capable of running a Z-machine v5 game, not only because of the lack of the proper interpreter but also in terms of performance.
+Still, you can target a fair good amount of machines if you want to go z5 for your game and choose freedom over system availability.

+**What systems may I target with z5?**

+Commodore 64, Commodore Amiga, Atari ST, Spectrum Next, MS-DOS, BBC Micro, Acorn Electron, Commodore 128, Mega 65, Commodore Plus/4, classic Macintosh.

+Just in case you're counting now... that's 11 of 25.

+**How do I target z5?**

+Please keep in mind that this feature is meant for people whose story file will exceed the constraints of z3 so they intentionally choose to create a z5 game.
+Please **do not** alter the single build scripts in your project directory, like `amiga.sh` for example.
+Instead, you compile all your targets at once with just one script which is called `z5_all.sh`.
+So if you want to alter something, e.g. adding a loader image for example, do it in `z5_all.sh` instead.

 ## Creating a modern PC version

 I've added a script that allows you to generate a modern PC version (using Parchment).
-I't a Powershell script and I have only tested it under Windows, but I've been told that Powershell also exists for Linux, so it might work for you.
+I't a Powershell script and I have only tested it under Windows, but Powershell also exists for Linux, so it might work for you.
 It invokes Andrew Plotkin's `ifsitegen.py` which uses an existing Inform 7 installation and ideally an updated Parchment somewhere in the Inform 7 resources.
 In my humble opinion generating modern PC versions is beyond the scope of this project but since I already had something, I wanted to include it anyway.
 If you're only distributing the Z-machine files for modern computers, nuke the script and delete any references from the `bundle.sh` that add the `Modern` folder located in the `Releases` dir, which is where the `modern.ps1` will produce its output files.

 ## Testing games / configuring emulators